Crochet Your Own

 - Before you start to use the Sashay Mini Ruffle yarn.
 Pull the yarn through the first stitch and affix to the inside of the dress.
 Then start opening up the mesh to Slip Stitch the mesh into position on the front loop.
 Continue to slip stitch the mesh along each front loop circling the entire dress.
 You will continue to spiral up until you run out of front loops.

 - Using Baby Soft Steps or equivalent yarn.
 Attach the yarn to the bottom of the back opening that rests at the waistline.
 Ch 1, sc going up and around the collar and back down the other side with Single Crochet being spaced evenly if the stitches are not apparent.
 Do not add any stitches to any 90-degree turns.
 Turn.

 - Ch 1, 1 sc into each and follow the collar down to the other side of the back opening.
 Turn.

 - Ch 1, 1 sc into each and follow the collar around.
 Fasten off and weave in ends.

 - Attach the yarn on the underside of the sleeve, just above the waistline.
 Ch 1, SC around.
 SL ST at the end to the 1st SC.

 - Repeat Step 1 – 2 more times.

 - Fasten off and weave in ends.

 - Looking at the back, 1 side of the back opening will overlay the other.
-The back opening wasn’t created in equal sides.
-Determine which flap is on the under side.
+The back opening wasn’t created on equal sides.
+Determine which flap is on the underside.

 - Grab a button that will slide through the double crochet posts.
 Sew securely the button to the flap that is on the underside.